Testimony of Pastor Bonnie:

 Here at Abundant Grace Celebrate Recovery I found people I could share and talk to openly about my pain and hurts and temptations.
 Here in a safe and supportive environment, I was able to take the step of talking to others about what I had been hiding for so long.
 Here I not only found a place to confess, but I also found a place to pray to my true "HIGHEST POWER" Jesus Christ with those in my group.
 These two things together brought real healing in my life.

 It's been years now since I found the freedom I needed.
 Jesus has been with me all the way.
 I still find myself tempted.
 But now I have support in my sponsor, accountability partners and my husband.

 I've lost some weight, but that wasn't my goal.
 My goal is to be free of the shame, regret and hurt, knowing God is helping me make the right choices for a life centered in Him and not a substance.
 I no longer just look at my weight as the important thing.
 I know the reason for any changes in my life need to be based on whether those changes will help me to be a more effective servant of God.

 I see now that recovery is a lifelong journey.

 No one is perfect.
 We all need help in some way.
 When we finally admit our need, God is there to help us, and the people here at Abundant Grace Celebrate Recovery are here to walk with you as we all take the journey of recovery.
 My prayer for you is that you too will find this freedom.

 Hi, my name is Bonnie.
-I'm a follower of Jesus Christ who has found freedom from shame, regret, and hurts and is walking out her recovery from food addictions.
+I'm a follower of Jesus Christ who struggles with food addictions and codependency.